How to choose between the Amazon Rewards Visa, Amazon Prime Rewards Visa and their alternatives

 Alternative #2: Chase Freedom card: 5 percent cash back on Amazon purchases

-Like the Discover it card, the Chase Freedom card offers a 5 percent cash back rate on quarterly rotating categories, and usually includes Amazon purchases in its fourth quarter category (2016 was a notable exception, and 2017’s fourth-quarter bonus category hasn’t been announced yet).
+Like the Discover it card, the Chase Freedom card offers a 5 percent cash back rate on up to $1,500 in combined spending on quarterly rotating categories, and has included Amazon purchases in its fourth quarter category in the past.
 The Chase Freedom card is an Ultimate Rewards card, which means that the card’s rewards points can be transferred to other Chase cards, including the Chase Sapphire Preferred card, making the points extremely valuable.

 The Chase Sapphire Preferred card offers even more options, letting you transfer Ultimate Rewards points to a variety of airline partners to redeem for airfare at a much better value than 1 cent per point.
 The value of Ultimate Rewards points can range as high as 1.5 cents per point if you redeem them for travel through the Ultimate Rewards portal and even higher if you transfer them to airline partners to redeem for airfare.